Robust Quadruped Jumping via Deep Reinforcement Learning: Robust Jumping with Reinforcement Learning

-2) Learn the full trajectory offsets based on the initial conditions as a single state/action, since a disturbance early in the contact phase may make it impossible to recover, and it may not be clear which offsets either caused or contributed to a bad jump.
-Figure~\ref{fig:control_diagram} shows the full block diagram for integrating our reinforcement learning action with the feedforward controller, and we describe the MDP below.

-\textit{Action Space}: The action space is thus the desired offsets for the first $0.8\ s$ of the jumping trajectory, and these are all output based on the initial observation.
-We divide the ground phase into 8 segments of 12 actions each, so the DRL action effectively offsets the trajectory at $10\ Hz$ for $0.8\ s$.
+\textit{Action Space}: The action space consists of the desired trajectory offsets $\mathbf{a} \in \mathbb{R}^{12} $ for the contact phase of the jumping trajectory, which are updated at $50\ Hz$.

-More concretely, the policy network outputs the full trajectory offset action, $\vec{a} \in \mathbb{R}^{12 \times 8 =96} $, which is then divided into segments and sent as offsets to the jumping controller at $10\ Hz$.
 The agent chooses offsets in $[-0.05,0.05]\ m$ from each foot's local desired $(x,y,z)$ Cartesian positions from the optimization.

-\textit{Observation Space}: The observation space consists of the full robot state at the current initial state, as well as the trajectory end state (goal).
-More precisely, the initial state consists of: body state (position, orientation, linear and angular velocities), joint state (positions, velocities, torques), foot state (positions, velocities), and foot-in-contact booleans.
-The trajectory end state contains these same states.
-The observation space is thus $\vec{s} \in \mathbb{R}^{77 + 77 =154} $.
-These values are first normalized before being used for training purposes by reinforcement learning.
+\textit{Observation Space}: The observation space consists of the full robot state at the initial state, trajectory end state (goal), as well as a history of states in the previous 0.2 $s$.
+The history of states is a stack of 10 observations updated at $50\ Hz$.
+Each of these states consists of: body state (position, orientation, linear and angular velocities), joint state (positions, velocities), foot state (positions, velocities), and foot contact booleans.
+All values are first normalized before being used for training purposes by reinforcement learning.

+\textit{Reward}: We give a sparse, single reward at the end of the jumping trajectory based on the error between the desired and actual landing position and orientation.
+We give a sparse reward, rather than dense rewards for tracking the optimized jumping trajectory at every time step, as significant deviations to the offline optimized trajectory can be expected (and will be needed) for large environmental noise.